-Level 5 25 - 30 Responses at this level will demonstrate a full understanding of drama and theatre terminology in relation to a director working on an interpretation of a text.
+Responses at this level will demonstrate a full understanding of drama and theatre terminology in relation to a director working on an interpretation of a text.
 There will be consideration of the play in production in relation to the question that shows imagination based upon knowledge gained throughout the course.

-The candidate will have a clear grasp of the question and a clear basis of understanding within which to consider the performance opportunities, specifically around the chosen interpretation and justification of how ideas may be communicated in performance.
+The candidate will have a clear grasp of the question and a clear basis of understanding within which to consider the performance opportunities, specifically around the chosen interpretation and justification of how engagement may be achieved in performance.

 There needs to be a clear indication throughout the response that the candidate has a full understanding of the play in performance and is able to offer ideas based upon this understanding, coupled with the knowledge of approaches to the interpretation and shaping audience response gained throughout the course.

-There is clear evidence of a theoretical approach to the application of the interpretation in terms of communicating ideas to an audience, and these will be justified in practical terms in relation to the proposed production and its impact upon audience.
+There is clear evidence of a theoretical approach to the application of the interpretation in terms of engaging an audience, and these will be justified in practical terms in relation to the proposed production and its impact upon audience.